sachiniyer/cluster-wiki/docs/goals.md

 I want to move the entrance node off of the ec2 instance into another node that has a public IP.
 I think that this is a little better cost wise, and means I am fully not dependent on AWS.
 I will need a public IP for this to work however.

-## DONE Add two more nodes

-~~I quickly reach the maximum limits of this cluster, and I think that it would be prudent to start planning for the addition of two more nodes~~

 ## TODO Better Storage

 ~~I think it will be nice to add some better storage to this system.
 The current storage capabilities are alright, but~~ it would be nice to do intermittent backups to the cloud as well as potentially add even more capacity. ~~SSDs do not cost much these days.~~